Dutch Design Week 2021

 Antje Pesel - Refillable Candle Handle

 Antje Pesel created a handle for the refillable candle, inspired by old classic candlesticks and lanterns.
-With this handle, the candle can easily be mounted on the wall.
-With this, Antje gives the candle a special and clearly defined place, different from its more predictable place on the table.
-The design of both the glass and the handle is very minimalist and born from this function.
-Due to its symmetry, the handle can be used in two directions and the product can be adapted to different spaces.
+This handle makes it easy to mount the candle on the wall.
+In doing so, Antje gives the candle a special and clearly defined place, different from its more predictable place on the table.
+The design of both the glass and the handle is very minimalist and originated from this function.
+Because of its symmetry, the handle can be used in two directions and the product can be adapted to different spaces.

 Daphna Laurens - 15Y5

-Daphna Laurens strives to bring form and function together.
-They care about aesthetics but also want their design objects to be useful.
+Daphna Laurens strives to bring together form and function.
+They care deeply about aesthetics but also want their design objects to have utility.
 Their design for the Refillable Candle is a perfect example of this design methodology.
 Two functional features formed the basis of the design for the candle holder.
-By allowing the wax container to float, the heat from the candle will not damage the tabletop.
+By floating the wax container, the heat from the candle will not damage the tabletop.
 At the same time, the construction required to raise the container prevents the flame from being blown out by wind/draught.

 Maarten Baptist